Ordisoftware/Hebrew-Calendar/README.md

 ## Future improvements

+- Add parashah reminder at the start of the week.
 - Add parashot MSWord export.
 - Add print boards.
 - Add user reminders for solar and lunar anniversary of birth.